-In-state tuition, which is usually lower than out-of-state tuition, is for students who hold residency in the state where the school is located.
-Out-of-state learners, on the other hand, reside or hold official residency in another U.S. state or territory.
-In-state students, as residents, pay into the state tax system that helps public universities cover some of their costs.
-As such, in-state students typically pay less for their education than out-of-state learners.
+In-state tuition, typically lower than out-of-state tuition, applies to students who are residents of the state where the school is located.
+On the other hand, out-of-state students live or have official residency in another U.S. state or territory.
+Since in-state students contribute to the state tax system that helps fund public universities, they generally pay less for their education than out-of-state students.

 Comparatively, online degrees typically do not follow the same in-state vs out-of-state tuition guidelines as campus degrees.
 Most of the time, online programs have an in-state tuition price regardless of where you live or they have their own unique tuition that applies for all online learners.